Marcin-Pankowski/dmn-simulator-html/readme.md

 - `img/logo.png` – project logo for documentation and UI
 - `img/screenshot.png` – example screenshot of the simulator

+## License

+This project is licensed under the MIT License.
+Copyright (c) 2025 Marcin Pankowski

+See the `LICENSE` file for the full license text.

 Have fun your G.O.D. of DMN

 www.piu.de